auroris/chatgpt-connector/README.md

 ## Description

-This project enables integration of OpenAI's ChatGPT with a Discord server using Cloudflare Workers.
+This project demonstrates integration of OpenAI's ChatGPT with a Discord server using Cloudflare Workers.
 It allows you to set up a bot that can interact with users on your Discord server, leveraging the capabilities of ChatGPT for various interactions.

 ## Prerequisites